Krptyk/EncLsassDump/README.md

 # LSASS Fork and Dump

 Note: While the executable is not flagged by Defender, the .dmp file that is written to disk will be flagged.
 Dump it to a remote location.
+OR
+Use the ForkEncryptDump - this will dump encrypt the .dmp in memory and then push it to disk encrypted so it will not be detected

 This project demonstrates how to create a fork of the LSASS process and dump its memory using the Windows API.
 This can be useful for forensic analysis and security research.